The impute_matrix function performs data imputation on matrix objects

 Continuous sets

-.
+NAvalue at the beginning and the end of the quantitation vectors are set to the lowest observed value in the data or to a user defined value passed as argumentk.
 Then, when a missing value is flanked by two non-missing neighbouring values, it is imputed by the mean of its direct neighbours.with: Replaces all missing values with a user-provided value.

 none: No imputation is performed and the missing values are left untouched.
 Implemented in case one wants to only impute value missing at random or not at random with the mixed method.

-function returns a vector with valid
+The imputeMethods() function returns a vector with valid imputation method

-default margin for each imputation function.
+names.
+Use getImputeMargin() to get the default margin for each imputation

 References